deanhiller/webpieces/webserver/README.md

    * JSON CRUD with DTOs and DBOs
 * PLUGIN - GRPC
 * swap all DataWrapper with 'http ok client' ByteBuffer pool thingy?
 Optimizes stuff more
-* microservices
-   * microsvc-client project with Client Creator project -> port work from orderly
-   * microsvc-server project with Routes file and filter -> port work from orderly
 * port newline streaming lib and json lib and file upload lib into webpieces router api
 * PLUGIN - sync with remote Docker system by linking first at https://host:port/@remote
    * In this case, once linked, any changes to your DevServer occur in Docker container remotely in the cloud